ComputerX8389/LagerLand/README.md

 ### How to run debug

-npm i -g nodemon
+cd frontend

-npm run debug
+npm run development

 ### Envs